MicroPasts/BAI-draw/README.md

 This application has four files:

 *  createTasks.py: for creating the application in PyBossa, and fill it with some tasks.
-*  config.py.template: for configuring the Flickr API KEY (required!)
 *  template.html: the view for every task and deal with the data of the answers.
 *  tutorial.html: a simple tutorial for the volunteers.